 So maybe moving objects with our minds is out of reach right now — but what about in the future?
-Could humanity evolve PK abilities?
+Could the next stages of human evolution include PK abilities?
 From a purely biological standpoint, probably not.
 There’s nothing in our environment that would compel that kind of evolution, and since we can’t identify which genes — if any — might govern Eleven-type powers, attempting to modify genetic code would be unethical at best and incredibly dangerous at worst.

 But it’s not all bad news.
 As noted by Psychology Today, technology could help bridge the gap between mind and matter by leveraging brain-computer interfaces (BCIs) to allow direct control over computers and other connected devices without the need for tactile or voice interaction.
 Some efforts focus on creating direct brain/device links to treat conditions such as blindness or paralysis, while others are developing thought-to-text solutions that allow users to instantly compose texts or emails.
 No, it’s not exactly Eleven closing the portal to the Upside Down, but remember — she started out crushing Coke cans in a hospital gown.
 Mind-meld emails might seem unimpressive but could pave the way for a brave new world of telekinetic powers.